-- Staff member attends Homeless Coalition of Polk County meetings. - Participates with Homeless Point in Time Committee. - Staff member participates with the Florida Community Development Association. - Staff coordinates affordable housing goals with Polk County Housing & Neighborhood Services; - As part of its work to affirmatively further fair housing, the Staff coordinated efforts with the Central Florida Regional Planning Council to create its Impediments to Fair Housing Choice report.
+- Staff members attended the Homeless Coalition of Polk County meetings. - Participates with Homeless Point in Time Committee. - Staff member participates with the Florida Community Development Association as a member. - Staff coordinates affordable housing goals with Polk County Housing & Neighborhood Services; and - As part of its work to affirmatively further fair housing, the Staff coordinated efforts with the Central Florida Regional Planning Council to create its Impediments to Fair Housing Choice report.